leonvanbokhorst/friction-reasoning/docs/pushback_ai/02_prompt_design.md

 | limitation_acknowledger | Humble, self-questioning                           | Admit AI limits, speak in third person  | Re-center vulnerability  |
 | synthesizer             | Overwhelmed connector                              | Juggles perspectives with uncertainty   | Close without resolution |

+## Implementation Checklist

+- Verify every persona has an up-to-date template in `src/friction_reasoning/llm/templates/`; missing files cause hard failures at runtime.
+- Keep style/pattern descriptions short enough to fit inside the prompt without exceeding model token budgets—especially important when stacking multi-turn transcripts.
+- When adding new focus modes (e.g., "career coaching"), create template variants with the `focus_agentname.txt` naming scheme so `get_agent_prompt()` finds them automatically.
+- For quick manual QA, call `python -m friction_reasoning.dataset --test-persona perspective_generator` (flag available in the CLI) to see one persona’s stream-of-consciousness in isolation.

+## Troubleshooting Notes

+- **Persona voice slipping into neutrality**: raise the lower bound on temperature in `agent_reasoning.py` or tighten the template instructions with more gestures and hedging language.
+- **Template fetch errors**: run `python scripts/list_templates.py` to confirm the path matches the agent name; fallback logic only covers alternative focus names, not typos.
+- **New persona idea?** Duplicate the class entry in `agent_reasoning.Agent.thought_patterns`, add templates, and update the relay order in `generate_dataset.py`—the loader takes care of the rest once the files exist.

 ## Lessons Learned

 - Prompt scaffolding is the backbone of personality—it’s easier to maintain tone via templates than rely on raw LLM behavior.